Solid129/phone-directory-server/README.md

 ### Contact

-* All CRUD operations request requires authorization.
+* All CRUD operations requests require authorization.
-* Contact log is stored for every `view` and `update` activity.
+* Contact log is stored for every view and update activity.
-* Contact log is used to fetch total views of contact and last seven days per day views.
+* Contact log is used to fetch total views of a contact and per-day views of the last 7 days.
-Model used for Contact is:
+Model for Contact:

 ```javascript
 {